At ZDNet Ed Bott reports:

 Clouds in my cloud storage

-My feeling is that the “few greedy users” have little to do with the decision.
-It links to Microsoft now having a better understanding of cloud computing and where it will and will not find future revenue.
+Most likely those “few greedy users” have little to do with the decision.
+It is more about Microsoft now having a better understanding of cloud computing and where it will and will not find future revenue.
 Cloud storage may be profitable, unlimited cloud storage less so.

 There have been howls of outrage from across the internet in response.
 Many users accuse Microsoft of bait and switch tactics.
 It’s possible the company will run into problems with consumer law in some countries where officials frown on bait and switch.